-In certain situations, the Council will be obliged to report breaches to the Information Commissioner's Office and affected individuals.
+In certain situations, the council will be obliged to report breaches to the Information Commissioner's Office and affected individuals.

-All suspected or actual breaches must be reported to the Data Protection Officer using the report form available on The Core as soon as an employee becomes aware of it.
-The Data Protection Officer will acknowledge receipt of the report and will, where appropriate, liaise with other employees such as ICT, public relations, insurance and legal in responding to the breach.
-Any report to the ICO (which should be within 72 hours of discovery of the breach) or to affected individuals will be upon the authority of the Chief Executive or their Deputy in their absence.
+All suspected or actual breaches must be reported to the Data Protection Officer as soon as an employee becomes aware of it.
+The Data Protection Officer will acknowledge receipt of the report and will, where appropriate, liaise with other employees such as Digital Services, public relations, insurance and legal in responding to the breach.
+Any report to the ICO (which should be within 72 hours of discovery of the breach) or to affected individuals will be upon the authority of the Chief Executive or Corporate Director in their absence.